socrata/datasync/guides/quick-start.md

 **Does the CSV/TSV Have a Header Row ?**

-If the CSV contains a header row, keep "File to publish contains header row" checked if the CSV/TSV contains a header row.
-The header row should contain the identifiers of the columns (a.k.a.
-API Field Names).
+If the CSV contains a header row, keep "File to publish contains header row" checked.
+The header row should contain the [API Field Names]({{ site.root }}/resources/faq-common-problems#how-do-i-find-the-api-field-names-for-my-columns.html)) of the columns in your dataset.
 <br><br>
 If the CSV does not contain a header row, uncheck "File to publish contains header row".
 In this case, the control file must contain the list of columns, in the order in which they appear in the CSV.